dan-fritchman/fritch.mn/www/SwMakesHw/0004-analog-simulation.md

 * V(a) = VDD, V(b) = 0V, or `a=True`, `b=False`
 * V(a) = 0V, V(b) = VDD, or `a=False`, `b=True`
-* V(a) = V(b) = VDD/2, which has no digital/ logical equivalent
+* V(a) = V(b) = VDD/2, which has no digital/logical equivalent

 Which of these solutions do we land on?
 That largely depends on our initial guess.

 ![](img/cmos-latch-solns.png)

-*Figure B: CMOS Latch solutions, as a function of initial guess*
+*Figure B: CMOS latch solutions, as a function of initial guess*

 Figure B plots the solver's final value of one of the voltages (`V(b)`) as a function of the (two-dimensional) initial guess.
 We see that the equilibrium we land in for `V(b)` is primarily dictated by the vicinity of that initial guess.
 Guesses "near" `V(b)==0` tend to "fall into" its state, as guesses "near" `V(b)==VDD` tend to fall into its.

-(Note there are really four families of solutions here: in addition to the three equilibria, many initial guesses lead to finding *no solution*.
+Note Figure B actually includes a *fourth* possible result: in addition to the three equilibria, many initial guesses lead to *no solution*.
 These are examples of convergence-failure.
-While a more robust solver might correctly "pull in" more of them, it could not avoid them altogether.)
+While a more robust solver might correctly "pull in" more of them, it could not avoid them altogether.

-Despite finding a third solution, don't expect this circuit to work very well as a *ternary* (rather than binary) memory.
+Despite finding a third solution, don't expect this circuit to work very well as a [ternary](https://en.wikipedia.org/wiki/Three-valued_logic) (rather than binary) memory.
 The third solution is an *astable equilibrium*, which the circuit cannot hold indefinitely - or even for very long.
 Many iterations of this circuit include this third equilibria near `V(a) = V(b) = VDD/2`.
 In a physical realization of this circuit - or a sufficiently high-fidelity model - the combination of inevitable device noise and the circuit's positive feedback quickly kick it out of this state, and towards one of the two stable equilibria.

 ### Does Anybody Really Use This?